 - There are minimum time periods between Dan rankings (two years for 2nd Dan, three years for 3rd Dan, four years for 4th Dan, etc).
 However, training for the minimum time period does not entitle the student to promotion.
 Many factors are involved in promotions such as time in rank, attendance, technique, teaching ability, helpfulness, attitude, courtesy, effort, contributions to the art, etc.

-- Accept a promotion with a sensei of increased responsibility to your fellow students.
+- Accept a promotion with a sense of increased responsibility to your fellow students.

-- Our dojo recognizes Dan rankings by the United States National Karate Federation.
-New students with Dan ranking from someone other than those mentioned should wear a white belt unless otherwise told to do so..
+- Our dojo recognizes Dan rankings by our organizations.
+New students with Dan ranking from someone other than those mentioned should wear a white belt unless otherwise told to do so...
 In the appropriate case, such a student may be able to obtain equivalent ranking after an appropriate review period.
 This rule only applies to students in our dojo -- not guests.
 Guests should wear their normal belts.

 - If you return to the dojo after a lengthy absence, you should wear a white belt.
-The Sensei will let you know when you should wear your regular belt.
+Silvera Sensei will let you know when you should wear your regular belt.

 12. Attitudes for learning and teaching: